 If your child has sensory sensitivities, he might like feeling or touching particular surfaces or objects.
 He might get upset if he isn’t allowed to.

 Your child might get upset if too much is happening around her, or if she finds a particular noise overwhelming, or it’s too bright for her.

-Like all children, a child with ASD can get frustrated if he’s expected to do something he doesn’t have the skills for, such as getting dressed by himself.
+Like all children, your child with ASD can get frustrated if he’s expected to do something he doesn’t have the skills for, like getting dressed by himself.

-Children with ASD can have sleep problems, and poor sleep can cause difficult daytime behaviour.
+Children with ASD can have sleep problems.
+If your child isn’t getting enough good-quality sleep, this can cause difficult daytime behaviour.

 This could include things like the feeling of clothes against skin, a prickly label, wet pants, a bump or pain.
 Check with your GP if you suspect there could be a medical condition causing your child’s behaviour.

-Your child might have other conditions as well as ASD, such as epilepsy
+Your child might have other conditions as well as ASD, like epilepsy

 , mood disorder

 .
 These can all cause difficult behaviour.
 A medical assessment will help you to identify and manage these conditions.